hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ## Basic data types

-In fact,there are so many different kinds of data you can use to define the variables.
+In fact, there are so many different kinds of data you can use to define the variables.
 Different data types are totally different.
 Following are some basic data types.

 ### Int